 What is Static Testing?

 The main objective of this testing is to improve the quality of software artifacts.
-It finds errors in early stages of the development cycle.
-This testing is also called as Non-execution technique or verification testing.
+It finds errors in the early stages of the development cycle.
+This testing is also called a Non-execution technique or verification testing.

 What is Dynamic Testing?

-This testing is also called as validation testing.
+This testing is also called validation testing.
 Dynamic testing executes the software and validates the output with the expected outcome.

-It is performed at all levels of testing and it can be either black or white box testing.
-It checks for functional behavior of software system and overall performance of the system.
+It is performed at all levels of testing, and it can be either black or white box testing.
+It checks for the functional behavior of the software system and the overall performance of the system.

-Differences between Static and Dynamic Testing are:
+Some of the differences between Static and Dynamic Testing are as follows:

-|Static testing is more cost effective than dynamic testing and its performed earlier in the life cycle.
+|Static testing is more cost-effective and performed earlier in the life cycle.